materiaraiding/materiaraiding-old/_ultimate/fru.md

 Once the cast bar goes off players will find Relative North.
 For this example I will be using the **lone yellow traffic light** as North.

 DPS will line up north D1 - D4, and Supports will line up south MT - H2.
-Any DPS with a **10s Fire Debuff** will step out of the line up and take the NE and NW traffic lights (whichever they are closest to).
+Any DPS with a **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will step out of the line up and take the NE and NW traffic lights (whichever they are closest to).

-Any Support with a **30s Fire Debuff** will step out of the line up and take the SE and SW traffic lights (whichever they are closest to).
+Any Support with a **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will step out of the line up and take the SE and SW traffic lights (whichever they are closest to).

-The DPS and Support players with a **20s Fire Debuff** will go E/W respectively.
+The DPS and Support players with a **20s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** will go E/W respectively.

-And finally, either: A Support with the **10s Fire Debuff** or **20s Ice Debuff** will go South, and a DPS with the **30s Fire Debuff** or **10s Ice Debuff** will go North
+And finally, either: A Support with the **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** or **20s Ice Debuff{% include status.html name="Spell-in-Waiting: Dark Blizzard III" %}** will go South, and a DPS with the **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** or **10s Ice Debuff{% include status.html name="Spell-in-Waiting: Dark Blizzard III" %}** will go North

 This will leave the spreads looking something like this: